How to Buy Gold Bars: A Comprehensive Guide for Investors

 Deciding On The Weight Of The Gold Bar

 Gold bars are available in various weights, from 1 gram to 1 kilogram.
 The weight of the gold bar you choose will depend on your investment goals and budget.
-As mentioned earlier, a weightier gold product will have a lower price premium (i.e., price per gram or price per troy ounce).
+As mentioned earlier, larger gold bars will have a lower price premium (i.e., price per gram or price per troy ounce), while smaller gold bars will have a higher price premium.

 What Are Some Popular Weights for Gold Investment?